-The Trainer Guide (TG) provides detailed notes written in the form that can be directly delivered to the learners.
-However, the very detailed notes are built to broaden the knowledge of the learner as well.
-You are not required to read each and every paragraph from the TG else this will take very long and make the learning very boring.
+The Trainer Guide provides detailed notes written in the form that can be directly delivered to the learners.
+However, the very detailed notes are intended to broaden the knowledge of the learner as well.
+You are not required to read each paragraph from the Trainer Guide, but you are expected to know the materials sufficiently to train others.
 Firstly, you must know what key concepts the learners need to learn.
 These are normally called learning outcomes.
-The learning outcomes are all listed at the start of the TG, and you must ensure that at minimum - every learner achieves those 6 learning outcomes.
-You are required to take at least a week to go over the TG and also go through the activities in the Learner Guide (LG).
-During the actual training you can refer to the TG and explain to the learners in your own words.
-If you are unsure of something always refer back to the TG notes.
-Also note to take heed of the time recommended for each session and activity and maintain the schedule as best you can.
+The learning outcomes are all listed at the start of the Trainer Guide, and you must ensure that at minimum, every learner achieves those 7 learning outcomes.
+You are required to take at least a week to go over the TG and go through the activities in the Learner Workbook.
+During the actual training you can refer to the Trainer Guide and explain it to the learners in your own words.
+If you are unsure of something always refer to the TG notes.
+Also note to take heed of the time recommended for each session and activity.

 In case where learner literacy levels are low, trainers are advised to adapt to the situations and modify activities as appropriate.
-It is advisable to keep record of competencies of learners.
+It is advisable to keep a continuous record of competencies of learners.
 All competencies are achieved when learners fulfil all learning outcomes.